Costa0910/Costa0910/README.md

 # 💫 About Me:
-👨‍💻 Enthusiastic about web development, specializing in full-stack JS/Typescript and Python.
+👨‍💻 Enthusiastic about web development, specializing in full-stack JS/Typescript.

 ## 🌐 Socials: